mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/aws/removeaws/index.md

 ---
+layout: layout.pug
-post_title: Uninstalling DC/OS on AWS EC2
+title: Uninstalling DC/OS on AWS EC2
-nav_title: Uninstalling
+navigationTitle: Uninstalling
-menu_order: 299
+menuWeight: 299
 ---
 You can uninstall DC/OS running on AWS EC2 with these instructions.